The cutest little meringue kisses, otherwise known as meringue cookies or drops (or crunchy little sugar clouds if you

 - Split the meringue into two bowls.
 Add the beetroot powder to one bowl and fold until combined.
 Add half of the cornstarch to each bowl, and carefully fold it through the meringue mixture using a spatula until it is just incorporated - do not over-mix.

 - Transfer the meringue to a piping bag fitted with a star nozzle, alternating between one tablespoon of plain and one tablespoon of beetroot meringue to create a varied pattern.
 Pipe little meringue kisses onto the baking tray, about 2-2.5cm in diameter.
 Allow about a centimeter or so between each one.

 - Bake in the oven for 1 hour.
 Once ready, leave the meringues in the oven for another 15 minutes with the door ajar.
 Take the tray out of the oven and allow the meringues to cool completely for another 30-60 minutes before removing them from the tray.

-- Store in an airtight container at room temperature until ready to use.
+- Store in an airtight container at room temperature for 2-3 days.